-- the notice of annual meeting of Shareholders (the "Notice of Meeting"); - an information circular (the "Information Circular"); and - a form of proxy (printed on blue paper) (a "Form of Proxy") that you may use to vote your common shares ("Common Shares") without attending the Meeting.
+- the notice of annual and special meeting of Shareholders (the "Notice of Meeting"); - an information circular (the "Information Circular"); and - a form of proxy (a "Form of Proxy") that you may use to vote your common shares ("Common Shares") without attending the Meeting.

-This Information Circular and Form of Proxy are furnished in connection with the solicitation of proxies by or on behalf of the directors of the Company (the "Directors") for use at the Meeting to be held on December 4, 2019.
+This Information Circular and Form of Proxy are furnished in connection with the solicitation of proxies by or on behalf of the directors of the Company (the "Directors") for use at the Meeting to be held on December 5, 2024.

-At this Meeting, Management will report on the Company's performance for the period ended June 30, 2019 and the Company's plans for the coming year.
+At the Meeting, Management will report on the Company's performance for both the Fiscal year ended June 30, 2024 and the first quarter of Fiscal 2025, and the Company's plans for the coming year.
 The Meeting will deal with the usual matters of governance, including the presentation of financial results, the election of directors and the appointment of auditors.